BeskarDev/nexus-rpg/docs/08-creatures/02-creature-rules.md

 Elite creatures…

 - can take up to two Wounds.
-When they suffer their first Wound, they regain all of their HP.
+When they suffer their first Wound, they regain all of their HP (this can't be negated).
 - If they start dying, they automatically die at the end of the scene.
 - can’t spend Resolve.
 - have to roll for Morale, but gain +1 boon on it.